Unity-UI-Extensions/com.unity.uiextensions/README.md

 This is an extension project for the new Unity UI system which can be found at:
 [Unity UI Source](https://bitbucket.org/Unity-Technologies/ui)

+#*Note# The extensions aren't compatible with 5.2 just yet, will get a 5.2 package out soon.
+Just a few class/function renames and so on.

 ##Intro##
 For more info, here's a little introduction video for the project: